Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 There are numerous benefits to tandem breastfeeding, some of which may include;

-- It may help reduce insecurity with the older child, making them feel secured and reassured while transitioning into a new family setting.
+• It may help reduce insecurity in older children, making them feel secure and reassured while transitioning into a new family setting.

-- The older child can aid a speedy boost of milk supply if you ever need one.
+• The older child can aid a speedy milk supply boost if needed.

 You may feel like you don’t have time for yourself anymore as you’re constantly breastfeeding.
 You may feel agitated or touched out, considering the children are always hands-on around you.